 And all the while they’ll be growing in confidence and the security of home and family.

 Maybe one day they’ll have enough confidence to travel more.
 To feel more bien dans ses peaux.
-To embrace the wider world.
+And embrace the wider world.
 To know that travel is fun and home is always waiting if it stops being so.
 That if the food is too weird there is likely always going to be a MacDonalds.

 And if they don’t, again I’m not sure thats such a terrible thing.
 After all, home is where the heart is!